 The ontology advanced by Searle in his The Construction of Social Reality (1995) focuses primarily on the physical domain of the social world—on dollar bills, presidents, and driving licenses, on promisings, marryings, and buyings of beer.

-The formula at the heart of this ontology is:
+Recall from Chapters 4 and 5 that the formula at the heart of this ontology is:

 X counts as Y in context C.